 San Ginesio is one of those little villages where you get an immediate sense of belonging.
 Once you arrive, you'll feel as if you should never leave.
 Actually, even before you arrive, the moment you see San Ginesio on a distant hilltop, you'll know you've found something special.

-San Ginesio is the gateway to the magnificent Sibillini National Park and mountain range, making it a good base to explore this part of the Marche.
+San Ginesio is the gateway to the magnificent Sibillini National Park and mountain range, making it an excellent base to explore this part of the Marche.
 If you'd like a hotel right in the village, you'll need to book at the Est Locanda.
-It is the ONLY option and fills up quickly so don't wait to long to book.
+It is the ONLY option and fills up quickly, so don't wait to long to book.

-San Ginesio is famous too for once being an important Jewish village, but little of that history remains now. much like the once large Jewish community in Venice most were forced to leave over the centuries.
+San Ginesio is famous too for once being an important Jewish village.
+Little of that history remains now.
+Much like the once large Jewish community in Venice most were forced to leave over the centuries.

-Treat yourself to lunch at Restaurant San Fabiano (click for map and address) which is located in the surrounding countryside.
+Treat yourself to lunch at Restaurant San Fabiano, which is located in the surrounding countryside.
 If available, order Vincigrassi, a famous dish from the area related to lasagne (although the locals will deny that vehemently and claim lasagne was copied from them).

 Anytime from May to September is good, but the best would be the second week of August when the medieval festival is held.
 All the town gets into medieval mode, with costumes galore and ancient battles reenacted.